Multidimensional continued fractions and symbolic codings of toral translations: Examples

-This function is used to define the piecewise linear function $T_\sJP$ according to \eqref{eq:Tdef}.
-The Markovian algorithm $(\Delta,T_{\sJP},A_{\sJP})$ is called ($2$-dimensional) \emph{Jacobi--Perron algorithm}.
-Note that, contrary to the Cassaigne--Selmer algorithm this algorithm is {\em multiplicative} in the sense that the matrix function $A_{\sJP}$ has infinite range.
-It is known from \cite{SchweigerJP:90} that the invariant measure $\nu_{\sJP}$ of $T_{\sJP}$ is equivalent to the Lebesgue measure on $\Delta$ and, hence, has full support and satisfies $\nu_{\sJP}\circ T\ll \nu_{\sJP}$ (however, there is no known simple expression for the density of $\nu_{\sJP}$).
-Let
+The algorithm $(\Delta,T_{\sJP},A_{\sJP})$ is called ($2$-dimensional) \emph{Jacobi--Perron algorithm} and goes back to Jacobi's posthumously published work~\cite{Heine1868}.
+Note that, contrary to the Cassaigne--Selmer algorithm, this algorithm is multiplicative (its linear cocycle~$A_{\sJP}$ produces infinitely many different matrices).
+It is known from \cite{SchweigerJP:90} that the invariant measure $\nu_{\sJP}$ of $T_{\sJP}$ is equivalent to the Lebesgue measure on~$\Delta$ and, hence, has full support and satisfies $\nu_{\sJP}\circ T\ll \nu_{\sJP}$.
+However, there is no known simple expression for the density of~$\nu_{\sJP}$; for more on this subject, see \cite{Broise:96}.
+A~cylinder